henrahmagix/henrahmagix.github.io/_drafts/this-is-a-title.md

 ---
 layout: post
 class: post
-title: this is a title
+title:
-subtitle:
+subtitle: but no title?
 ---
 i guess there should be content